Group Assignment

 Presentation

 As groups, you will prepare a 15-minute presentation of your final report.
-The presentation should be delivered via an unedited recording of a Zoom call with a shared screen for presenting slides.
+The presentation will be delivered in class on May 8th.
 A good presentation should be polished, on time, and should provide a clear overview of 1) the nature of the problem you are facing and the priorities you carried into resolving it (guided by your research), 2) the three alternatives you considered, and 3) your analysis of their trade-offs and final recommendation.

 You will turn in: